 John Bonehill lectures in the history of art at the University of Glasgow, and has formerly held posts at the National Maritime Museum, Greenwich and Birkbeck, University of London.

 His research interests lie predominantly in British art and culture of the long eighteenth century, with a particular concern in recent years for landscape and its representation.
-His publications include the co-edited volumes William Hodges 1744-1797: The Art of Exploration (2004) and Conflicting Visions: War and Visual Culture in Britain and France c.1700-1830 (2005).
+His publications include the co-edited volumes Old Ways New Roads: Travels in Scotland 1720-1832 (2021) and William Hodges 1744-1797: The Art of Exploration (2004).
 He has also published on aspects of the art of Allan Ramsay, Joshua Reynolds, William Hodges, Joseph Wright of Derby and J.M.W.
 Turner.

 In 2009, he curated the touring exhibition Paul Sandby: Picturing Britain, a major re-assessment of a significant figure in the development of landscape painting in watercolour.
 His current research develops some of the themes of this exhibition, being a book-length study of estate portraiture of the period c.1640-1820, exploring the relationship of this little-studied genre to a range of cultural practices, including antiquarianism, gardening, poetry and domestic tourism, as well as the politics and practicalities of what was known at the time as 'improvement'.

 Other on going research addresses the later career of Wright of Derby and drawing as a form of knowledge on natural history expeditions during the eighteenth century.
-He contributes regularly to academic conferences and workshops, and co-convened the international conference Landscape and 'the arts of prospect' in seventeenth-century Britain in 2011.
+He contributes regularly to academic conferences and workshops, and co-convened the international conference Landscape and 'the arts of prospect' in seventeenth-century Britain.

 Carol Jacobi is a British art historian specialising in the nineteenth and twentieth centuries.
 She has a PhD in History of Art and an MA in English Literature from the University of London and has worked internationally as a lecturer, writer and curator.
 She is currently Curator of British Art 1850-1915 at Tate Britain in London.
 Carol has taught undergraduate and post-graduate programmes at Birkbeck College and the Courtauld Institute in London, Oxford Brookes University, Oxford and elsewhere.
 Her first post was at Lasalle College of the Arts, Singapore.